-When you make a change to an API proxy, you can save it as a new revision and deploy it to your runtime plane so that the change is propagated across your cluster.
+When you make a change to an API proxy, you can save it as a new revision and deploy it to your runtime plane so that the change is propagated to your cluster.

-Hybrid propagates new revisions of your API proxies via the MP.
-In Apigee Hybrid, MPs act independently of one another and any given MP can be in a different state than the other MPs (such as active or disabled).
+Apigee hybrid propagates new revisions of your API proxies via the MP.
+In Apigee hybrid, MPs act independently of one another and any given MP can be in a different state than the other MPs (such as active or disabled).